onazor/math-problems/README.md

 # math-problems
 Hello!
-This repository contains all the math problems and solutions I have been solving as a student.
+This repository contains all the math problems[^1] and solutions I have been solving as a student.
 I have been trying to import the solutions into **LaTeX** file format.
 Every week, there will be a math problem I will be solving!

 So here's the code for the preamble: